DotNetToscana/IoTHelpers/README.md

 **Usage**

 Refer to the [project documentation](https://github.com/Dot-and-Net/IoTHelpers/wiki/Home) to find examples about how to use this library.
-You can also find some code samples in the **Examples** folder.
+You can also find some code samples in the **Samples** folder.

 **Support**